 If need assistance, please call PCDC Housing Counseling hotline: 215-922-6156

 Sustaining community through homeownership and asset building

 The goal of the program is to help the Chinese-speaking community overcome the barriers to homeownership and enhance financial literacy.
 Through homeownership education, mortage counseling, financial literacy and outreach efforts, PCDC helps build wealth and prepares families for homeownership.
 In addition to workshops, PCDC offers individual pre-purchase, post-purchase, and rental counseling.

 In April 2010, with assistance from the National Coalition for Asian Pacific American Community Development, PCDC was certified by the U.S. Department of Housing and Urban Development (HUD).
 As a HUD-certified agency, PCDC receives HUD resources and training in order to meet national standards for housing counseling.

 PCDC provides the following services to the community:

-• Classes and seminars training families in the area of financial literacy and home-ownership readiness
+• Classes and seminars training families in the area of financial literacy and home-ownership readiness, and home maintenance.

 • Individual counseling for mortgage preparation